 Fibres cannot be recycled indefinitely

 The number of times a fibre can be recycled depends on the original virgin fibre, its initial processing and use, and the uses of the resulting paper or board products.
-Laboratory work suggests that fibres can be recycled between 5 – 7 times.
+Laboratory work suggests that fibres can be recycled more than 25 times.

 Recycled fibres lose strength in the recycling process, through reductions in length and inter-fibre bonding – fragments of fibre become sludge during reprocessing – and an input of virgin fibre is needed to maintain the strength of the recycled paper and cartonboard.